Jul 2, 2013, 9:00 AM EDT

 8. DeSagana Diop: Diop never made it to college, going straight from high school to the No. 8 pick in the 2001 NBA Draft.
-Diop won a title with the Mavericks in 2006 and has been in the NBA for 12 years despite the fact that he’s never averaged more than 2.9 points in a season.
+Diop made the Finals with the Mavericks in 2006 and has been in the NBA for 12 years despite the fact that he’s never averaged more than 2.9 points in a season.

 9. Rick Rickert: Rickert played for two seasons at Minnesota, where he earned all-Big Ten first team honors, but entered the draft after his sophomore season.
 He was picked 55th in the 2003 draft, but has never played in the NBA and lasted just three seasons in the NBDL.

 10. David Lee: Lee played four years at Florida, averaging 13.6 points and 9.0 boards as a senior.
 He was the 30th pick in the 2005 draft, playing five years in New York and the past three seasons in Golden State.
 He’s become a consistent double-double threat, a two-time all-star and one of the more valuable big men in the league.

 11. Jawad Williams: Williams played four seasons at North Carolina and averaged 13.1 points as a senior on the 2005 national title team.
 Williams bounced around Europe, but did play three years in the NBA with Cleveland.

 12. Carlos Hurt: Hurt played just 14 games at Louisville before getting hurt and, eventually, kicked off the team.
 He ended up at Robert Morris, an NAIA school in Illinois.
 He played all of one seasn in the NBDL.